 Autistic-LGBTIQA+ young adults on our team have provided insights to the Department of Education & Training-Victoria, Positive Partnerships and at numerous school and community forums and continue to be sought after for major events, such as the Symposium of Intersectional Identities sponsored by Reframing Autism & The Autistic Realm Australia.

-It is not uncommon for Autistics to also identify as LGBTIQA+.
-Young adult members of our I CAN team who have this lived experience offer their support and resources for young people who are forming their own identities and advice for the adults in their lives.
-Read our Tip Sheet or watch the Webinar discussion below.
+There is a significant overlap between the Autistic and LGBTIQA+ communities.
+Young adult members of our I CAN team who have this lived experience offer their support and resources for young people and advice for the adults in their lives.
+Read our tip sheet or watch the webinar below

 ~ Available via online bookstores and many local shops ~